JetBrains/amper/docs/Usage.md

-### Using the Gradle-based Amper from command line
+### Using Amper from command line in Gradle-based projects

-You can use the [Gradle-based](Documentation.md#gradle-based-projects) Amper is you normally use Gradle.
+In a [Gradle-based project](Documentation.md#gradle-based-projects) you can use Gradle as usually.
 E.g. to build and run the [JVM "Hello, World"](../examples-gradle/jvm):
 ```
 cd jvm